wbieniec/controlled-plag-check/README.md

 ### MinHash
 Minhash is an efficient algorithm for calculating the similarity between two sets.
 It approximates the Jaccard similarity.

-The basic idea is to calculate the hash value of each element in the set through a hash function, and then use the minimum hash value as the signature of the document (_sketch_).
+The basic idea is to calculate, for each element of the set, M hash values obtained with M different (independent) hash functions, and the vector of M minima of those values over the whole set form asignature of the document (_sketch_).
-The similarity of sketches represents the similarity of documents.
+The element-wise similarity of the sketches approximates the similarity of compared documents.

 ### FracMinHash
-A weakness of MinHash is its inability to provide reliable estimation of set similarity when the sets forming a considered pair differ in their size.
+A weakness of MinHash is its inability to provide reliable estimation of set similarity when the sets forming a considered pair differ significantly in their size.
 FracMinHash solves the problem: it uses a single hash function and for each input it builds the set of hash values for its items such that they are below a specified threshold.

 ## Setup
-Clone the repo
+Clone the repo:
 ```sh
 git clone https://github.com/wbieniec/controlled-plag-check.git
 ```
-Update missing Python dependencies
+Update missing Python dependencies:
 ```sh
 pip install -r requirements.txt
 ```
 ## Tools in detail
-The program measures the similarity of files containing Python code using a selected text algorithm.
-Each test is a directory with files.
+The program measures the similarity of files with Python code using a selected text algorithm.
+Each test is represented with a directory with files.

-Each combination of two files is examined, except that you can mark a group of file names that must be included in the test.
+Each pair of two files is examined, except that you can mark a group of file names that must be included in the test.

 The parameters of the test or tests are defined in the configuration file (see example [config.json] ).